dustinpfister/blog_posts/_posts/js-javascript-global.md

 ## 2 - Creating a global by appending to window in client side javaScript

-It is possible to create globals in client side javaScript by just simply appending to the window object, or whatever the global object is in the environment that is being used in most cases.
+It is possible to create globals in client side javaScript by just simply appending to the window object.
+So then something like window.foo is the same as just using var to create foo at the top level.

 ```js
 <html>